peterlowrance/GoodNewsBadNews/README.md

 The IBM Watson Tone Analyzer API is used to determine the sentiment level for each article (https://tone-analyzer-demo.ng.bluemix.net/).

 ## Requirements yet to complete
+- Logged in user should be able to save articles which they can view later
-- Logged in user should be able to set the default happiness/sadness from the user page
+- Logged in user should be able to view their saved articles in their profile
-- Logged in user should be able to add and remove words to blacklist news articles from the user page
+- Logged in user should be able to remove saved articles in their profile